Background pattern

 The following side effects have been reported in isolated cases during treatment with Lobivon:

-• Allergic reactions, such as generalized skin rash (hypersensitivity reactions).
+• Allergic reactions, such as generalized skin rashes (hypersensitivity reactions).

-• Sudden swelling of the lip, eyelid, and/or tongue area, which may be accompanied by acute difficulty breathing (angioedema).
+• Sudden swelling of the lips, eyelids, and/or tongue, which may be accompanied by difficulty breathing (angioedema).

-• Red rash on the skin characterized by pink, raised patches that cause itching, of allergic or non-allergic cause (urticaria).
+• Skin rash characterized by pink, raised patches, which may cause itching, of allergic or non-allergic origin (urticaria).

 • Slow heart rate.